Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Asymptotic results

 \begin{lemma}[A better lower bound for the number of DOAGs] There exists a constant~$B > 0$ such that, for all~$n \geq 1$, we have

 \end{lemma}

 \begin{proof} In order to obtain this lower bound, we count the number of valid labelled transition matrices such that \emph{all but exactly one} of the cells on the super-diagonal have non-zero values.
 Furthermore, in order to avoid having to deal with border cases, we assume that the unique zero value on the super-diagonal appears between~$i=2$ and~$i=n-2$.
 Let~$2 \leq i \leq n - 2$ and let us consider those matrices~${(a_{p,q})}_{1 \leq p, q \leq n}$ such that~$a_{i, i+1} = 0$.
+Those matrices are illustrated in Figure~\ref{fig:proof:betterlower}

-The differences from the matrices enumerated in the proof of the previous lemma are the following. \begin{enumerate} \item On row~$i - 1$, the two first cells on the right of the diagonal~($a_{i-1, i}$ and~$a_{i-1,i+1}$) must have positive values and must be in increasing order.
+The differences between these matrices and those enumerated in the proof of the previous lemma are the following (assuming~$i$ is that unique index such that~$a_{i,i+1}=0$). \begin{enumerate} \item On row~$i - 1$, the two first cells on the right of the diagonal~($a_{i-1, i}$ and~$a_{i-1,i+1}$) must have positive values and must be in increasing order.
 In the case of~$a_{i-1,i}$, this is because it is on the super diagonal.
 And for~$a_{i-1,i+1}$, this is because~$a_{i,i+1} = 0$: since it is above this cell, and since the cell~$a_{i-1,1}$ on its left is non-zero, it must be non-zero.
 Otherwise the condition from Theorem~\ref{thm:matrix} are violated.
 In terms of DOAGs, this means that the vertex~$i-1$ produces two new sources when it is removed but vertex~$i$ produces none. \item On row~$i$, any variations of size~$(n-i)$ starting by a zero is allowed. \end{enumerate} We get the number of variations of size~$n$ starting by two increasing positive values (condition~\ref{item:iminus1} above) by inclusion-exclusion.
 That is, \begin{itemize} \item consider all the variations of size~$n$~($v_n$ possibilities); \item remove the number of variations that have a zero in first position~($v_{n-1}$ possibilities); \item remove the number of variations that have a zero in second position~($v_{n-1}$ possibilities); \item add the number of variations that start with two zeros, because they have been removed twice in the two previous lines~($v_{n-2}$ possibilities); \item and finally, divide by two because only half of these matrices have their first values in increasing order. \end{itemize} This yields the following formula for counting such variations:

 As a consequence, the total number of labelled transition matrices considered at the beginning of the proof, such that~$a_{i,i+1} = 0$, is given by

 By summing over~$2 \leq i \leq n - 2$, we get

 The fraction in the last equation is equivalent to~$\frac{1}{2(n-i)}$ when~$n-i \to \infty$.
 So after a change of variable, the above sum is equivalent to